PC (paclitaxel and carboplatin, CarboTaxol)

 This page tells you about the chemotherapy drug combination of carboplatin and paclitaxel (Taxol).
 It is often called CarboTaxol.
 There is information about

 You have paclitaxel and carboplatin as fluids into a vein (drips) once every 3 weeks.
 You may have this treatment 6 or 8 times.
-This means it will take between 5 and 6 months to finish all your chemotherapy treatment.
+This means it takes between 5 and 6 months to finish all your chemotherapy treatment.

-You may have the drugs into your bloodstream (intravenously).
+You have the drugs into your bloodstream (intravenously).
 You can have them through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have them through a central line, a portacath or a PICC line.
-These are long, plastic tubes that give the drug directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+Or you may have them through a central line, a portacath, or a PICC line.
+These are long, plastic tubes that give the drugs directly into a large vein in your chest.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

-The side effects of a combination of drugs are usually a mixture of the side effects of each drug.
-The combination of drugs may increase or decrease your chance of getting each side effect.
-Or it may change the severity.
 The side effects associated with CarboTaxol chemotherapy are listed below.
 You can use the links to find out more about each side effect.
-Or for general information you can go to the cancer drugs side effects section or use the search box at the top of the page.
+For general information you can go to the cancer drugs side effects section or use the search box at the top of the page.

 More than 10 in every 100 people have one or more of the side effects listed below.